RCGEnableBigDataDeveloper/uhg-sandbox/README.md

 ### Using MapR ACE's to control access

-Mapr Access Control Expressions provide more fine graineid control than standard POSIX Access Control Lists (ACL's).
-One major advantage of ACE's is the addition of "roles"
+Mapr Access Control Expressions provide more fine grained control than standard POSIX Access Control Lists (ACL's).
+One major advantage of ACE's is the addition of "roles".
 See https://mapr.com/docs/52/SecurityGuide/FileDirACE.html